lwvmobile/dsd-fme/README.md

 ## 2022.10.01 Update ##

+Very Experimental (Mostly Just Sampling Speed and using built in QPSK demodulator) for Phase 2 CQPSK 6000 sps input over disc tap inputs (SDR++, GQRX, WAV files).
+Promising results, but some errors in decoding as expected.
+I've had some pretty good luck using SDR++ to listen to and decode Duke Energy TDMA Control Channel through the virtual sink.
+Experimental CQPSK can be toggled in Ncurses Menu and also via command line switch `-f2 -m2` but keep in mind this will only work with Phase 2 RF channels using CQPSK, and not a combined decoding.

+Also, added some new iden_up PDUs and other odd and end P25 PDU's (still far from complete).
+Ncurses Terminal and Console output will now show relevant frequencies for CC and Voice channels if iden_up commands are present.

 DSD-FME, and The Florida Man Labs will be taking a hiatus period from straigth development of this project.
 Currently, I feel we are at a bit of a stand still as far as what can be done with the project without new demodulation, dibit buffer, audio, and input methods.
 DSD-FME will continue to receive maintenance updates for simple bug fixes and also any major bug issues that cause crashing, etc., but I am reluctant to continue developing with the current underlying issues mentioned above.
 I am going to go into a period of hiatus with this project and do lots of experimentation, learning, and testing to see what viable options are out there or need to be created from scratch.
 I feel like I've learned a lot, achieved a lot, made tons of mistakes, learned from a few of them, but ultimately improved on the DSD project.
 DSD-FME will continue to receive replies and support in any opened issues but will currently only extend to help in setting up and using the software, on top of regular minor maintenance and any crash related issues.

 ## 2022.09.28 Mini Update ##